 If we neglect music in schools, especially music for those with real talent, the nation will pay both a cultural and an economic price not worth paying.

 My Lords, it is a pleasure to follow the noble Lord, Lord Lipsey.
 I congratulate the noble Lord, Lord Black, for initiating this debate and setting the scene so comprehensively and well.
-I suspect that many of us in this debate will all be singing from the same song.
+I suspect that many of us in this debate will all be singing the same song.

 I am an avid supporter of music, musicians and the music industry.
 I will start my speech by quoting Darren Henley, the chief executive of Arts Council England who, incidentally, wrote an extremely valuable report a few years ago on music education.
 He wrote in a recent article:

 “It should go without saying that art and design, dance, drama, music and other creative subjects should be an important part of every child’s school curriculum.
 We must never underestimate the value of the knowledge, skills and experiences that these subjects introduce into children’s lives.
 They also bring an added bonus with them in the way in which studying these subjects enable the next generation to enrich our society as a whole”.